ibm-cloud-docs/logs-router/iam.md

 When assigning roles, select the appropriate IAM role based on the actions you need to perform within {{site.data.keyword.logs_routing_full_notm}}.
 See [IAM actions by task](/docs/logs-router?topic=logs-router-iam&interface=cli#iam-bytask) for more information.

-For an example of how to assign the `Manager` role by using the IBM Cloud CLI, see [Setting up permissions for managing tenants by using the CLI](/docs/logs-router?topic=logs-router-tenant-iam-permissions&interface=cli).
+For information about how to assign roles by using the IBM Cloud CLI, see [Granting IAM permissions by using the CLI](/docs/logs-router?topic=logs-router-iam-permissions&interface=cli).

 If a specific role and its actions don't meet the needs of the use case that you're looking to address, you can [create a custom role](/docs/account?topic=account-custom-roles&interface=ui) and pick the actions to include.